trenton3983/stack_overflow/Creating_Effective_StackOverflow_Questions.md

-# How to Create Effective StackOverflow Questions
+# How to Create Effective Stack Overflow Questions

 Posting a well-composed question on Stack Overflow increases the chances of receiving accurate and prompt answers.
 If you have a question involving `matplotlib`, `pandas`, or `seaborn` (or any combination of these), consider the following guidelines: